ammo414/PoliticalCoding/additional_queries.md

 ### update_date

 Even though the Library of Congress publishes the `IntroducedDate` of each bill, I didn't initially export that data.
-In [update_date.py](update_date.py), I wrote a statement that added the appropriate column
+In [update_date.py](update_date.py), I wrote a statement that added the appropriate column:

 ```sql
 ALTER TABLE bill
 ADD COLUMN IF NOT EXISTS introduced_date date
 ```

 then wrote a query that returned the bill's url from all rows with a `NULL` date:

 ```sql
 SELECT number, url